What is heartworm disease? How does a cat become infected?

 Can infection be spread directly between cats, or from cats to people?

 Many infected cats have no noticeable signs of illness, while others may show vague or non-specific signs such as lethargy, lack of appetite, or weight loss.
-Some cats develop obvious signs of illness, typically difficult breathing, coughing, and vomiting.
+Some cats develop obvious signs of illness, typically difficulty breathing, coughing, and vomiting.
 Some cats develop heart murmurs or have fluid build-up in the chest or abdomen; seizures and other abnormalities of the nervous system have also been reported.
-A small number of cats die suddenly without warning.
+A small number of cats die suddenly, without warning.

-How is heartworm disease diagnosed in the cat?
+How is heartworm disease diagnosed in cats?

 What do positive test results mean?